MontagueM/Phonon/README.md

 * Phonon will freeze for a bit after that to generate content manifest which is a one-time-per-update thing.
 * After some time it should populate the left bar with a list of packages which can be selected to show their dynamics.
 * Exporting can be done by using the Export button on the menu bar.

+## How do I use it for before Beyond Light?

+Find a file called Phonon.exe.config or similar depending on the name of the executable.
+If the file does not exist make sure to run the program at least once before and generate the manifest for Beyond Light.
+You can then modify the key for "BeyondLight" from "True" to "False".

 ## How do I get the old packages?